merhawi212/Minishell/README.md

 Feel free to explore these signals while using Minishell.
 ## Contributors
-This project was done by me (Degef) and Merhawi as part of our curriculum at 42 Abu Dhabi.
+This project was done by Degef and Merhawi as part of our curriculum at 42 Abu Dhabi.
 ...